Neptune: Advanced ML Operator Fusion for Locality and Parallelism on GPUs: Related Work

-\textbf{Superoptimization Compilers.} Some tensor compilers apply superoptimization, which transforms the given tensor program in ways that may not preserve equivalence, and impose additional checks to select implementations that produce the correct result.
-Mirage \cite{mirage} is a hierarchical superoptimizer that jointly transforms the program at thread, tile, and operator levels.
-For correctness, Mirage uses a statistical equivalence procedure, based on sampling and acceptance probability threshold.
-It runs the candidate program over inputs sampled from two integer finite fields and checks if the outputs are equal.
-In contrast, \NAME{}'s correctness guarantee is fully deterministic, in the style of traditional compiler optimizations.
-The search algorithm in Mirage can take minutes to hours, and it may fail to find valid kernels or find kernels with unpredictable performance, all of which we have observed in experiments in Section \ref{sec:eval}.
+\textbf{Superoptimization Compilers.} Some tensor compilers \cite{taso, superopt-eqsat, superopt-pet, superopt-unity} apply superoptimization, which transforms the given program in potentially semantic-breaking ways, and impose additional checks to select correct implementations.
+Most superoptimizers transform a single level of abstraction at a time (i.e. only graph rewrites or only instruction rewrites), unlike advanced fusions in \NAME{} which are expressed as a combination of loop and algebra transformations.
+As an exception, Mirage \cite{mirage} is a hierarchical superoptimizer that jointly transforms the program at thread, tile, and operator levels.
+Mirage uses a probabilistic correctness test on integer inputs, producing programs that have (high) probability of being correct, contrasting with \NAME{}'s formal correctness.
+The test does not account for the numerical error on floating-point inputs, and Mirage has visible numerical instability in some cases such as attention.
+The search algorithm in Mirage can take minutes to hours, and may end up with no valid kernels or find kernels with unpredictable performance (as observed in experiments in \S\ref{sec:eval}).

-\textbf{ML Autotuners.} Many machine learning frameworks adopt autotuning to improve the performance of ML workloads.
-Tensor compilers use autotuners to search for high-performance tensor programs on specific hardware, such as \cite{halide-2016, halide-2018, halide-2019} in Halide, and Ansor~\cite{ansor} and MetaSchedule~\cite{metaschedule} in TVM.
-Felix \cite{felix} is a tensor compiler that uses gradient descent to search for high-performance tensor programs, which differs from the traditional discrete autotuning used in other tensor compilers.
-Triton \cite{triton} tensor programming language provides an autotuning search method while leaving the tuning knob definitions to the user.
-Autotuning is also used to explore trade-offs between performance and accuracy of deep learning models, in frameworks that apply accuracy-aware optimizations~\cite{approxcaliper, approxtuner}. }
+\textbf{Nondeterministic/Approximate Dependency Breaking.} Some works apply dependency-breaking transformations, e.g., Hogwild~\cite{hogwild} for distributed neural network training and Deiana et al.~\cite{campanoni} for thread-level parallelization.
+These works leverage application-level tolerance to error or nondeterminism to break performance-limiting dependencies.
+Hogwild declines to repair broken dependencies, creating an approximate result, while Deiana et al.~use runtime repair suitable for CPU workloads but infeasible for deterministic tensor workloads. \NAME{} differs from these works as it provides static transformations that recover equivalence {(on real numbers) at compile time.} }